Adapting your home: Access into and around your home

 Surface of ramps and landings

 The surface materials used for an external ramp should be durable, easy to maintain and slip-resistant when wet.
-Care should be taken on paths and ramps to remove any build up of moss.
+Care should be taken on paths and ramps to remove any build-up of moss.

 Semi-permanent ramps

-There are a number of companies who provide semi-permanent ramps.
+A number of companies provide semi-permanent ramps.

 Safety considerations: